GraphicsBlast

 ...

-For the down arrow, we just do the reverse and subtract from the X position.
-When the user tries to go to the left, we add to the camera's Y position, and of course for the right we therefore subtract from it.
+For the down or "S" key, we just do the reverse of moving forwards and subtract from the X position.
+When the user tries to go to the left, we add to the camera's Y position, and so therefore to go right we subtract from it.

-As we have a Z coordinate as well for moving the camera up and down, let's implement that too:
+As we have a Z coordinate for moving the camera vertically up and down, let's implement that too while we're here:

 {